Chapter 4. Brazil - Contracts v Judgement

 Rumours spread: wages unpaid.

-The company overcommitted.
+The company was overcommitted.

 Our contract required:

-• A bank guarantee maintained till completion
+- A bank guarantee maintained till completion

-• A monthly certidão dos pagamentos certifying workers had been paid
+- A monthly certidão dos pagamentos certifying workers had been paid

-• Weekly productivity reports including site numbers
+- Weekly productivity reports including site numbers

 On paper, governance looked robust.